symeig/zle-py/README.md

 -----

-A Python package to aid in integer-linear-eigenvalue matrix generation and symbolic evaluation.
+A Python package to aid in integer-linear eigenvalue matrix generation and symbolic evaluation.
 Part of the [symeig](https://github.com/symeig) project.

 ## Table of Contents